nokia/nokia-deployer/README.md

 The web UI only supports this authentication method.
 During the login flow, cookies are sent to the deployer API.
 The API will then pick the value stored in the sessionid cookie.
-If the authentication against the external service fails, the web UI will users to your authentication service login page.
+If the authentication against the external service fails, the web UI will redirect users to your authentication service login page.

 This assumes that the deployer and your authentication service are hosted on the same domain.